 Separate sleeping space (with bunk beds!) for young bucks

 All ye-can-feast family-style dining

-LEGOLAND Hotel is a 5-gazillion star hotel located just steps from the theme park entrance.
+LEGOLAND Hotel is a 5-gazillion-star hotel just steps from the theme park entrance.
 The hotel features 152 rooms and suites, each with its own immersive LEGO theme designed just for kids.
-Amenities include a FREE breakfast buffet, resort pool, nightly entertainment, character meet-and-greets, and in-room treasure hunts, plus much, much more!
+Amenities include a FREE breakfast buffet, resort pool, nightly entertainment, character meet-and-greets, in-room treasure hunts, and much more!

 LEGOLAND Beach Retreat features a village-style layout with 83 beach-themed bungalows offering 166 separate rooms, each with whimsical LEGO® décor inside and out.
 The brightly colored bungalows are grouped into 13 sections, each named after a popular LEGO Minifigure, including Shark Suit Guy, Ocean King, and Sea Captain.
 Each center around an outdoor play area with fun and challenging elements, all within view of the bungalows’ shaded patios, where parents can put their feet up, kick back and relax while kids play.

 Complimentary self-parking & transportation to LEGOLAND Theme Park + Water Park

 Resort-style pool with lake views

 Parking At LEGOLAND Florida

 First of all, if you stay at any of the onsite resorts, Parking is free.
 If you stay at a partner hotel, a complimentary shuttle service is included!
 If you are visiting for the day, LEGOLAND has a substantial onsite parking area where visitors can park their vehicles.